-In the case of mixed contracts consisting of services within the meaning of Chapter I of Title III and other services or of services and supplies, the main subject shall be determined according to which of the estimated values of the respective services or supplies is the highest.
-2. In the case of contracts which have as their subject procurement covered by this Directive as well as procurement not covered by this Directive, contracting authorities may choose to award separate contracts for the separate parts.
-If so, the decision of which rules apply to any one of such separate contracts shall be taken on the basis of the characteristics of the separate part concerned.
+4. In the case of contracts which have as their subject procurement covered by this Directive as well as procurement not covered by this Directive, contracting authorities may choose to award separate contracts for the separate parts or to award a single contract.
+Where contracting authorities choose to award separate contracts for separate parts, the decision of which legal regime applies to any one of such separate contracts shall be taken on the basis of the characteristics of the separate part concerned.